shopware/shopware/src/Docs/Resources/current/4-how-to/560-js-storefront-plugin.md

 ## Plugin script path

-For 6.1.0 RC and above the default path where shopware looks for your js files is `Resources/app/storefront/dist/storefront/js`.
+For JavaScript you normally would have two locations where your `*.js` files are located.
+You have your `main.js` as an entry point inside of the following directory: `<plugin root>/src/Resources/app/storefront/src`.

+By default the compiled js file is saved at
+`<plugin root>/src/Resources/app/storefront/dist/storefront/js/<plugin-name>.js`.
+This file will be recognized automatically by shopware.

 ## Testing your changes

 To see your changes you have to build the storefront.
-Use the `/psh.phar storefront:build` command and reload your storefront.
+Use the `./psh.phar storefront:build` command and reload your storefront.
 If you now scroll to the bottom of your page an alert should appear.

 ## Source